 Many western bits are curb bits, but a beginner who might still inadvertently balance themselves with their hands can harshly jab their horse's mouth with these bits.
-Of course, a snaffle bit can be quite harsh if a rider is heavy-handed, but a curb bit with its leverage action will amplify any mistakes that much more.
+A snaffle bit can be quite harsh if a rider is heavy-handed, but a curb bit with its leverage action will amplify any mistakes that much more.
 If you feel you must use a curb bit, choose one with the shortest shank you can find.
 Ideally, a curb bit should only be used if your horse has learned all of his lessons well in a snaffle bit.

 Often riders will resort to a curb bit, or a long shanked mechanical hackamore because they don't have enough 'whoa', in a milder bit.
 If you are having trouble stopping, you would be better off going back to schooling and reinforcing the basics.
 If a horse is hard mouthed it's because the rider has been riding with inconsiderate hands.